xu-ji/IIC/README.md

 <img src="https://github.com/xu-ji/IIC/raw/master/paper/unsupervised_SOTA.png" alt="unsupervised_SOTA" height=350>

 Commands used to train the models in the paper <a href="https://github.com/xu-ji/IIC/blob/master/examples/commands.txt">here</a>.
-There you can also find the flag to turn on prediction drawing, for renderings like this:
+There you can also find the flag to turn on prediction drawing (currently only draws for MNIST):

 <img src="https://github.com/xu-ji/IIC/blob/master/paper/progression_labelled.png" alt="progression" height=200>